| DRCOG Page | The Stockport DRCOG Package | Choosing a Course |

 and common congenital abnormalities.

-A recent book is: "Illustrated Textbook of Paediatrics".
+A suitable book is: "Illustrated Textbook of Paediatrics".

 I've gone through the key sections and I think it covers them well.